Manifesto of the League of Dutch Ex-muslims

 Quasi-religious hate

 Sometimes the idea of religion is there in very hateful and harmful people, but it is merely superficial.
 Nevertheless, it is there.
 Far-right pundit Andrew Tate doesn't tick many boxes that you would for muslims, yet he is one, calls himself such and some muslims do take his views seriously.
 He converted to Islam for reasons that drive most of us ex-muslims away from Islam.
 The misogyny, the homophobia.
-But aside from woman-hating rhetoric, there's much Islam in Andrew Tate.
+But aside from woman-hating rhetoric, there isn't much Islam in Andrew Tate.

 Sure the views of what constitutes quasi-religious or faux religion is debatable, many christians would outright reject the idea that the KKK or the Lords Resistance Army are christian, but at least they do display faith and are at least spiritually involved.
 Not something that can be said of Tate.
 The difference between Andrew Tate and say the typical Dawah Guy is that these Dawah Guys at least have some understanding of Islam, it may be misguided, but it is there.